 - All courses are offered on-line.
 On-campus visits are not required.

-- The online master's degrees in occupational safety management are open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
-The programs also are open to students in Canada (all provinces).
-The programs are closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The online master's degrees in occupational safety management is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Graduates of this program are qualified to be specialists who have the expertise to: